bem-archive/generator-bem-stub/README.md

 $ yo bemgen FULL_PATH_TO_JSON-FILE
 ```

-For example, we have a file with answers ```example.json``` which lies in the directory where we want to creat a project:
+For example, we have a file with answers ```example.json``` which lies in the directory where we want to create a project:

 ```
 {